micycle8778/DogeBalanceChecker/README.md

 ## Setting Up

 In `addresses.txt`, you input your addresses there.
 Every address should be seperated by a new line.
+You can also input Bitcoin and Litcoin addresses in `btc.txt` and `ltc.txt` respectively.

 ## Running The Program